franckalbinet/mistinguette/README.md

   index=0)\], prefix=False, role=’assistant’),
   finish_reason=‘tool_calls’)\]

-Cosette handles all that for us – we just have to pass along the message, and it all happens automatically:
+Mistinguette handles all that for us – we just have to pass along the message, and it all happens automatically:

 ``` python